 After the Argentineans are gone, we stay for a while in Thierry’s cellar and feel really cosy despite the language barrier.
 Monsieur Allemand does not seem to be busy at all, so I finally dare to give him a tiny box of delicious ginger liquorice, which seems to delight him a lot.
 “I love ginger so much”, he whispers before we leave.

-I will always remember the Allemand couple and their lovely black labrador dog who seemed to be as enthusiastic about the tasting as we others were.
+I will always remember the Allemand couple and their lovely black labrador who seemed as enthusiastic about the tasting as we others were.
 Hopefully we’ll get back to Cornas one day.

 MARCHE AUX VINS d’AMPUIS – Great Côte-Rôties, Condrieus & St-Josephs